JacksonRudd/JacksonRudd.github.io/_posts/2022-06-24-chess_games.md

 I'm pretty new to chess, just started playing a lot this year.
 I have some background in tactics from the 'chess tactics' app, that my dad and I were very competitive with, but still have a lot to learn.

 I'll post when I beat a person or a computer above 1600 level.
+Pablo is my favorite computer to play against atm.
-## First (Two) Wins Against Pablo 6/24
+## First Win Against Pablo 6/24
 ![Alt Text](/games/first-time-beating-pablo.gif)

+## Won Again 6/24

 ![Alt Text](/games/second-pablo.gif)